HyperInspire/InspireFace/doc/Error-Feedback-Codes.md

 During the use of InspireFace, some error feedback codes may be generated.
 Here is a table of error feedback codes.

+- As of **June 19, 2025**, the error code definitions have been restructured.
+Some legacy codes from historical versions have been removed, and a more streamlined version has been reorganized and consolidated.

  | Index | Name | Code | Comment |
  | --- | --- | --- | --- |
  | 1 | HSUCCEED | 0 | Success |